Peer Review Committee

 |Peer Review Committee||Committee Members||Forum||Peer Review Toolkit|

 Peer review is considered a vital part of quality assurance of scholarly publishing, but its efficiency and effectiveness are increasingly being debated.
-The issues over peer review are central to many EASE members, and so a group is being established to discuss the issues, with the objective of proposing good practice guidelines and providing support for reviewers of scholarly information.
+The issues over peer review are central to many EASE members, and so a group was established to coincide with Peer Review Week 2017, to discuss the issues, with the objective of proposing good practice guidelines and providing support for reviewers of scholarly information.

 - How can we recognise and reward reviewers?